How we program for your goals

 Why?

-Because energy, focus, coordination, and strength are highest at the beginning of a workout.
+Because your energy, focus, strength, and coordination are highest at the beginning of a workout.

-If your goal is strength, heavy lifting should come first.
+If your goal is strength, the heavier lifts should come first.

-If your goal is improving pull-ups, those should happen before exhausting yourself with conditioning.
+If your goal is improving pull-ups or mobility, those should happen before fatigue kicks in.

 4. Train in Small Circuits or Supersets